soumyamittal/soumyamittal.github.io/_pages/blog.md

 classes: wide
 ---

-Currently, this includes a critique of each of my published work.
-I will soon start adding reviews of the work I find interesting.
+News, reviews of my and others' published work, interesting technical content critique, and more.